By Julie Carrico, MBA, CCRC

 Our latest type 2 diabetes clinical study is looking for people who are currently taking metformin only but are still experiencing sub-optimal blood sugar control.
 Metformin is often the first drug prescribed to treat type 2 diabetes.
 Why?
 Because metformin is relatively inexpensive, the tablet is easy to swallow, and … it works!
 However, because diabetes is a progressive disease, it’s often necessary to eventually change or add on medications to achieve desired blood sugar control.

 Qualified participants must not have used any injectable antidiabetic medications, unless it was for 14 days or less.
 The study lasts about one year and requires about 11 visits to The Corvallis Clinic.
-The study drug is provided and participants receive a modest stipend for each completed study visit.
+Participants receive a modest stipend for each completed study visit.

 Note: study participants do not have to be patients at The Corvallis Clinic.
 However, study participants must be willing to allow us to obtain their outside records.